infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 <Prop name="rowDetailRenderer" type="(rowInfo: InfiniteTableRowInfo<DATA_TYPE>) => ReactNode">

 > When specified, it makes InfiniteTable be a [master-detail DataGrid](/docs/learn/master-detail/overview).
-For configuring the height of row details, see <PropLink name="rowDetailHeight" />
+For configuring the height of row details, see <PropLink name="rowDetailHeight" />.
+See related <PropLink name="components.RowDetail" />.

-It's an alternative to using <PropLink name="columns.components.RowDetail" />.
+It's an alternative to using <PropLink name="components.RowDetail" />.

 This function is called with the <TypeLink name="InfiniteTableRowInfo">rowInfo</TypeLink> the user expands to see details for.